benmneb/vomad.life/content/chiang-mai-food.md

 - **Whole-Wheat Spaghetti** - with added vegetables and cashew parmesan...
 Surprisingly filling!
 - **Vegan Burger** - They just brought out a new [Summer Vegan Burger](https://www.facebook.com/amritagarden/photos/a.389884167757662.94464.389876864425059/1377821562297246/?type=3&theater) while we were there, with a bean-based patty, and we thought it was much better than their already internet-famous other vegan burger.
 What makes these burgers next level was the cheese they added to them.
 So definitely ask for that.

-<prominent-img src="chiang-mai-food/amrita-burgerpatty" caption="The mixing pot that ended up making the patty for the best vegan burger in Chiang Mai: the Amrita Garden Summer Burger.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/amrita-burgerpatty" caption="The mixing pot that ended up making the patty for the best vegan burger in Chiang Mai: the Amrita Garden Summer Burger.
 Who wouldn't want a concentrated dose of those ingredients?
 Especially when its covered in vegan cheese!"></prominent-img>

 ### The Service: